Mountain West

 The Horn: The horn may be from either a cow or buffalo (bison).
 Cow horns can come in various colors ranging from whites and cream to browns, greenish-grey and black.
 Buffalo horns are ebony black in color.
 Horns which are curved in a single plane are best because they can be worn on either the left or right side.
 Horns which have a slight curve in a second plane can be acceptable but make sure it curve matches the side you intend to wear the horn on.
 Horns which are corkscrew shaped should be avoided for making powder horns.

 Raw horns can be obtained from a number of sources.
 Probably the cheapest source is the local meat packing plant.
 The freshest horns will be from this source, although horns from this source may still have bone and nerve tissue in the core which must first be removed.
 Boiling the horn will loosen the core which can then be pulled out.
-This should be done as soon as possible after obtaining the horn because this material will become quite odorous as it decays, a feature which is unlikely to be appreciated by your spouse or room-mates.
+This should be done as soon as possible after obtaining the horn because this material will become quite odorous as it decays, an olfactory feature which is unlikely to be appreciated by your spouse or room-mates.
 Raw horns can also be purchased from mail-order and internet supply outfits, at muzzle-loader conventions, and on trader’s row at some rendezvous.
-If you don't want to search any further, I can supply raw buffalo horns for $6.50 each that have had the core removed here.

 The steps given below are for making a powder horn from a buffalo horn cap.
 These steps are only suggested, based on my own experience constructing horns.
 Depending on what tools you have available, and your personal skill set, you’ll find your own unique way of making a powder horn.
 When using power equipment or sharp edged cutting tools, always be sure to follow manufacturers instructions.